KTheMan/kennyandmorgan.com/README.md

 ### Accessing the Admin Console

-After both servers are running, visit `http://localhost:8000/admin.html` (or the equivalent static host path) and log in with the `ADMIN_PASSWORD` defined in your `.env`.
-Successful login unlocks the guest table, CRUD form, and CSV importer.
+After both servers are running, unlock the main site with the admin-level overlay password (defaults to `Binx123!`, configurable via `ACCESS_PASSWORD_ADMIN`).
+That request hits `/api/access/login`, stores a short-lived token in SQLite, and hides the overlay.
+Once unlocked, visit `http://localhost:8000/admin.html` (or the equivalent static host path) and the console will reuse the same token automatically.
+If you open `admin.html` directly, the login form posts to the same `/api/access/login` endpoint—only the admin-level password grants access to the guest table, CRUD form, and CSV importer.

+### Password Overlay & Access Tokens
+- The password modal on `index.html` never checks plaintext values on the client.
+Every attempt posts to `/api/access/login`, which compares bcrypt hashes stored in the `admin_settings` table.
+- Successful logins receive a bearer token (default TTL: one hour) saved as `km_access_token` in `localStorage`.
+The front-end uses the token to resume sessions and the server enforces the access tier for every `/api/admin/*` request.
+- Configure separate tiers via `ACCESS_PASSWORD_FAMILY`, `ACCESS_PASSWORD_PARTY`, and `ACCESS_PASSWORD_ADMIN`.
+Family/party unlock extra front-end sections, while the admin level is required for the management console and all privileged API routes.

 See [API_README.md](API_README.md) for detailed API documentation.
 See [DEPLOYMENT.md](DEPLOYMENT.md) for production deployment instructions.